jsdclxvi/Reforestation/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.